Merck still sees investment grade ratings after Sigma-Aldrich deal

 "We will absolutely maintain our solid investment grade rating," he said.

-Drugs and chemicals maker Merck earlier on Monday said it agreed to acquire Sigma-Aldrich for $17 billion (10.41 billion pounds) in cash to boost its Merck Millipore lab supplies business in the biggest takeover in the German group's history.
+Drugs and chemicals maker Merck earlier on Monday said it agreed to acquire Sigma-Aldrich for $17 billion in cash to boost its Merck Millipore lab supplies business in the biggest takeover in the German group's history.

 (Reporting by Ludwig Burger; Writing by Maria Sheahan; Editing by Arno Schuetze)